shoui520/shoui520.github.io/docs/routine.md

 **Q: When can I go back to switching between English and no subs?**

-A: After you've watched x amount of episodes with Japanese subs.
-(Decided by 4 sided dice.)
+A: After you've watched x number of episodes with Japanese subs.
+(Decided by a 4-sided dice.)

 ## Day 7